Quantile: Estimating quantiles from a sample

+Modern statistical packages rely on a number of techniques to estimate the quantiles.

 Hyndman and Fan compiled a taxonomy of nine algorithms used by various software packages.

 All methods compute Q_{p}, the estimate for the p-quantile (the k-th q-quantile, where p = k/q) from a sample of size N by computing a real valued index h.
 When h is an integer, the h-th smallest of the N values, x_{h}, is the quantile estimate.
 Otherwise a rounding or interpolation scheme is used to compute the quantile estimate from h, x_{⌊h⌋}, and x_{⌈h⌉}.
 (For notation, see floor and ceiling functions).

 The first three are piecewise constant, changing abruptly at each data point, while the last six use linear interpolation between data points, and differ only in how the index h used to choose the point along the piecewise linear interpolation curve, is chosen.